-Kyprianou also served as a guest speaker at the 2012 USTFCCCA Convention and at the High Performance Congress in Cyprus, Greece, in December 2009.
+Kyprianou also served as a guest speaker at the High Performance Congress in Cyprus, Greece, in December 2009.
 He was also a jumps clinician at the Florida High School Coaches Association.
 Kyprianou's latest article printed in the magazine `Techniques' was featured in two different languages and highlighted some of Kyprianou's methods of developing athletes.
 He has written numerous technical articles for several track and field publications including the USTFCCCA magazine "Techniques" and the Estonian site "Decathlon2000."

 In his inaugural season with the Bulldogs, Kyprianou helped Barrineau break his own school record in the heptathlon.
 Kyprianou also saw two of his heptathletes score at the SEC Championships before having a pair tally points for the Bulldogs at the outdoor conference meet.

 A pair of pole vaulters also experienced immense success under Kyprianou's guidance in 2009.
 Adam Sarafian advanced to the NCAA Outdoor Championships, clearing 17-2.75, and took fourth at the NCAA East Regional.